GetLinkfire/TestAssignmentQA/README.md

 ### 3. Testing
 - How would you approach testing for the landing page in the example above?
-- What are the considerations you have when deciding on a test strategy?
+- What are the considerations you have taken when deciding on a test strategy?